ramblingsofadev/docs/framework-comparisons.md

 * Very decoupled design makes it simple to pick-and-choose the libraries you want to use
 * Unopinionated, ie it doesn't prescribe _how_ to do something - it places that completely in the developers' hands (akin to an Android phone)
 * Favors code-based configuration over magic string-based configuration
+* Can easily convert to-and-from PSRs
 * Thorough, searchable documentation

 <h4 id="aphiria-general-cons">Cons</h4>

 * Little community support
-* Does not embrace many PSRs (could be a deal-breaker for some)
+* Does not natively use some PSRs
 * No built-in support for background processing of data

 <h3 id="symfony-general">Symfony</h3>